Create and use a mock server using the Postman API

 Match a specific response code

-Use the header x-mock-response-code to specify the HTTP response code the returned response will match.
-For example, 500 will return an example with the HTTP 500 response.
+Use the x-mock-response-code header to specify an HTTP response code the response will match.
+For example, 500 returns an example with the HTTP 500 response.

 Match a response name or ID

-Use the headers x-mock-response-name or x-mock-response-id to specify the exact response you want the mock server to return by matching the id or the name of the saved example.
-You can get the example response id or name by using the Postman API's GET /collections/{collectionId} endpoint and searching for your example in the response.
+Use the x-mock-response-name or x-mock-response-id headers to specify the exact response you want the mock server to return by matching the id or name of the saved example.
+You can get the example response id or name using the Postman API's GET /collections/{collectionId} endpoint, then find your example in the response.

 Make sure to use unique names for all saved examples in the mocked collection.
 If more than one example in the collection has the same name, you may not get the expected response when using the x-mock-response-name header.
-Alternatively, you can use the x-mock-response-id header to get the correct response.
+Optionally, use the x-mock-response-id header to get the correct response.

 Match a request body or header

-• To enable request body matching, set the value of x-mock-match-request-body to true.
+• To enable request body matching, set the x-mock-match-request-body value to true.
+You must also add the Content-Type header to your examples and use the same value as your request.

 You can also enable body and header matching in the mock server configuration.